EitanBakirov/malicious-file-prediction/README.md

 from statsmodels.stats.outliers_influence import variance_inflation_factor
 ```
 <br>
-Before running the project, please use the following command in your terminal or command prompt:
+Thus, before running the project, please use the following command in your terminal or command prompt:

 ```python
 pip install numpy==1.23.5